waku-org/go-waku/docs/operators/how-to/run.md

 A typical run configuration for a go-waku node is to connect to existing peers with known listening addresses using the `--staticnode` option.
 The `--staticnode` option can be repeated for each peer you want to connect to on startup.
-This is also useful if you want to run several nwaku instances locally and therefore know the listening addresses of all peers.
+This is also useful if you want to run several go-waku instances locally and therefore know the listening addresses of all peers.

-As an example, consider a nwaku node that connects to two known peers on the same local host (with IP `0.0.0.0`) with TCP ports `60002` and `60003`, and peer IDs `16Uiu2HAkzjwwgEAXfeGNMKFPSpc6vGBRqCdTLG5q3Gmk2v4pQw7H` and `16Uiu2HAmFBA7LGtwY5WVVikdmXVo3cKLqkmvVtuDu63fe8safeQJ` respectively.
+As an example, consider a go-waku node that connects to two known peers on the same local host (with IP `0.0.0.0`) with TCP ports `60002` and `60003`, and peer IDs `16Uiu2HAkzjwwgEAXfeGNMKFPSpc6vGBRqCdTLG5q3Gmk2v4pQw7H` and `16Uiu2HAmFBA7LGtwY5WVVikdmXVo3cKLqkmvVtuDu63fe8safeQJ` respectively.